gskaggs/The-Great-Sand-Dunes/README.md

 * num_levels
 * subdivs

-where **hmap_resolution** determines the density of height map points in the simulation, **fatten** is the friction bouncing particles experience in the normal direction, **frac** is the friction bouncing particles experience in the tangential direction, **num_levels** is the number of levels used in the procedural generation of random terrain, **subdivs** is the number of subdivision layers used in the Catmull-Clark algorithm.
+where **hmap_resolution** determines the density of height map points in the simulation, **fatten** is the friction bouncing particles experience in the normal direction, **frac** is the friction bouncing particles experience in the tangential direction, **num_levels** is the number of levels used in the procedural noise generation, **subdivs** is the number of subdivision layers used in the Catmull-Clark algorithm.

 ## Execution
 The script *build.sh* builds the project using the cmake settings we've configured for MacOS.
 Once successfully built, the project can be run with the script *run.sh*.